 Are you wondering how slay that massive mountain of wedding debt?

 One of the biggest expenses millennial couples face is paying for their wedding.
-And weddings are expensive!
+And weddings are expensive — the average wedding cost in 2020 was $19,000 according to The Knot's 2020 Real Weddings Study.

 There are so many things to pay for: a venue, food, alcohol, photos, flowers, music, etc. The list goes on and on; the expenses can really add up.
 Even a “simple” wedding can cost thousands!

-Paying for a wedding is especially challenging for couples who have other financial commitments like paying off student loans or trying to save up for a house.
+Paying for a wedding is especially challenging for couples who have other financial commitments like paying off student loans or trying to save up for a down payment on a house.
 When we got married last year, me and my now-husband ran into this challenge.

 So, we decided to use debt to pay for part of our wedding – and today I’m writing all about how we decided to take on wedding debt and how we paid it off relatively quickly.